International Women’s Day: top universities led by women

 The current number one institution (the University of Oxford) is led by Irene Tracey, who took over from Louise Richardson in January 2023.
-Four of the prestigious Ivy League institutions in the US – Columbia University, Dartmouth College, Cornell University and Brown University – have female leaders.
+Four of the prestigious Ivy League institutions in the US – Columbia University, Dartmouth College, Yale University and Brown University – have female leaders.

 Of the top 200 universities, 2.5 per cent (or 10 per cent of female-led institutions) are led by women of colour.